 Bar Buka

-Amsterdam is a party animal’s paradise, and there are plenty of gay clubs and pop-up parties where you can dance the night away.
+Amsterdam can offer you everything from a casual night, to a full on all-nighter and everything in between.
+There are plenty of gay clubs and pop-up parties where you can dance the night away.
 Some parties run just a few times a year and others are a weekly affair.
 You can find them concentrated in Amsterdam’s gay districts, and you’ll also find numerous options in the city’s famous Red Light District.

 BACKDOOR